 Offence toward the monarch and the royal family (lèse-majesté) remains a criminal offence in Spain under the Spanish Criminal Code.

 Additionally, the misuse of a royal’s image in a way that “may damage the prestige of the Crown” is a criminal offence under Art.
-491, par.
-2. The punishment is a fine of six months to two years.
+491(2).
+The punishment is a fine of six months to two years.

 Criminal Defamation of the State and its Symbols

 Art.
 543 of the Spanish Criminal Code prohibits “[v]erbal or written offences or outrages… against Spain, its Autonomous Communities or the symbols or emblems thereof”.
-The punishment is a fine of seven to 12 months.
+The penalty is a fine of seven to 12 months.

 Further, defamation of Parliament (or the legislature of an autonomous community) or its laws, is a criminal offence under Art.
-496. The punishment is a fine of 12 to 18 months.
+496. The penalty is a fine of 12 to 18 months.
 Under Art.
-504, the same provisions apply to serious slander of defamation directed at the national government, the General Council of the Judiciary, the Constitutional and Supreme Courts (national and those of an autonomous community), the armed forces, security forces etc.
+504, the same penalty applies to serious slander of defamation directed at the national government, the General Council of the Judiciary, the Constitutional and Supreme Courts (national and those of an autonomous community), the armed forces and security forces.